 His current project, Shakespeare's Sonnets, Retold, is a contemporary rewrite of all 154 of the Bard's classic love poems.
 These literal translations – written in the traditional iambic pentameter and rhyming patterns of the originals – aim to breathe new life into Shakespeare's Sonnets by helping to reveal their complex beauty to the modern reader.
-Described by Stephen Fry as 'a dazzling success,' Shakespeare's Sonnets, Retold will be published globally by Penguin Random House in November 2018, and is now available for pre-order on Amazon and at all good bookstores.
+Described by Stephen Fry as 'a dazzling success,' Shakespeare's Sonnets, Retold was published globally by Penguin Random House in November 2018, and is available all good bookstores.

 Foreword, By Stephen Fry